farazdagi/cargo-algorist/README.md

 ```

 See the [`documentation`](https://docs.rs/algorist/latest/algorist/) on `io` module (and other
-provided algorithms and data structures) for more details on the default code provided in problem
+provided algorithms and data structures of [algorist](https://crates.io/crates/algorist) crate) for
+more details on the default code provided in problem files.
-files.

 Normally, when working on solution, you copy the tests cases from the contest system into the
-clipboard (or file), and then need to see the output of your program:
+clipboard (or file), and then need to see the output of your program.
+With the project created using
+`algorist`, you can do this easily:

 ``` bash
 # alias pbpaste=’xsel — clipboard — output’ on Linux